 In a perfect world, consumers – especially those engaging in very large transactions like buying or selling real estate – would never have to worry about being scammed.
 But we don’t live in a perfect world, far from it.
 The sad fact is that criminals are getting savvier by the day with respect to targeting and scamming various consumers.
 Statistics from the FBI’s Internet Crime Complaint Center show that in 2018 11,300 people fell victim to real estate fraud – with total losses of more than $419 billion.
-You simply must, then, know how to spot a real estate scam in Bloomfield HIlls .
+You simply must, then, know how to spot a real estate scam in Metro Detroit Michigan.
 And a great way to do that is to understand some of the major scams.

 Escrow Wire Fraud